Chapter 6

 His plan for you is the very foundation for your Christian life, here

-this understanding.
-You can either resist what He is doing, or
+upon this understanding.
+You can either resist what He is doing,

 • For many, the awareness that God is in charge of every